Academic Observation & Fellowship for Certified Healthcare Professionals

 Any New York State–licensed physical therapist who has completed an orthopedic residency program or is a board-certified orthopedic specialist by the American Board of Physical Therapy Specialists, or both, is welcome to apply.
 We strongly prefer candidates who hold a doctor of physical therapy degree and who have work experience and a background in dance.

-The deadline for the application to our fellowship program is September 30, before the start of the fellowship in January of the following year.
-The program is a 12-month engagement that runs from January to December and consists of clinical and didactic components.
-This is a paid, full-time position (35 hours per week) with benefits plus additional hours devoted to didactic training, independent study, community wellness workshops and screenings, and prevention education.
+The deadline for the application to our fellowship program is May 15, before the start of the fellowship in September.
+The program is a 12-month engagement that consists of clinical and didactic components, independent study, community wellness workshops and screenings, and prevention education.
+This is a paid, full-time position with benefits.
 We accept one fellow each year.

 The online application for the 2021–22 Performing Arts Physical Therapy Fellowship Program is now open.
 Once applicants create an account and enter their general information, they can select the Harkness Center for Dance Injuries' Postgraduate Performing Arts Physical Therapy Fellowship Program from a list of all available performing arts fellowships and complete the program-specific requirements.

 Please contact us at 212-598-6054 or email@example.com with additional questions.